Philips: 2011–: Focus on healthcare

 In 2013, Philips removed the word "Electronics" from its name – becoming Royal Philips N.V.
 On 13 November 2013, Philips unveiled its new brand line "Innovation and You" and a new design of its shield mark.
 The new brand positioning is cited by Philips to signify company's evolution and emphasize that innovation is only meaningful if it is based on an understanding of people's needs and desires.
 On 28 April 2014, Philips agreed to sell their Woox Innovations subsidiary (consumer electronics) to Gibson Brands for $US135 million.
 On 23 September 2014, Philips announced a plan to split the company into two, separating the lighting business from the healthcare and consumer lifestyle divisions.
 It moved to complete this in March 2015 to an investment group for $3.3 billion.

 In February 2015, Philips acquired Volcano Corporation to strengthen its position in non-invasive surgery and imaging.
 In June 2016, Philips spun off its lighting division to focus on the healthcare division.
-In June 2017, Philips announced it would acquire US-based Spectranetics Corp, a manufacturer of devices to treat heart disease, for €1.9 billion (£1.68 billion) expanding its current image-guided therapy business.
+In June 2017, Philips announced it would acquire US-based Spectranetics Corp, a manufacturer of devices to treat heart disease, for €1.9 billion (£1.68 billion) expanding its image-guided therapy business.

 In May 2016, Philips' lighting division Philips Lighting went through a spin-off process, and became an independent public company named Philips Lighting N.V.
 In 2017, Philips launched Philips Ventures, with a health technology venture fund as its main focus.
 Philips Ventures invested in companies including Mytonomy (2017) and DEARhealth (2019).

-On July 18th, 2017, Philips announced its acquisition of TomTec Imaging Systems GmbH.
+On 18 July 2017, Philips announced its acquisition of TomTec Imaging Systems GmbH.